 Rectum.
-Rectum topography.
+Topography of the rectum.
 Walls, relation to the peritoneum of the rectum.
 What is the structure of the rectum in women and men?
-Rectal folds
+Folds of the rectum

-The rectum is a "straight" organ in lower mammals - hence its Latin name.
-However, in humans, it bends, adjacent to the sacral cavity, starting at the promontory of the sacrum and ending below the coccyx.
-The relationship of the rectum with the anal canal is of paramount importance, since the work of the sphincter apparatus, which controls the evacuation of feces, is provided by nerves located in the danger zone, which can be damaged during surgical interventions in the depth of the pelvis.
-The rectum is located deep in the pelvis, is in close contact with many vital organs, and therefore operations on it are extremely difficult.
-Especially great difficulties arise when it is necessary to restore intestinal continuity, since the operation takes place in a confined space.
+The rectum is a “straight” organ in lower mammals - hence its Latin name.
+However, in humans, it curves adjacent to the sacral cavity, starting at the promontory of the sacrum and ending below the coccyx.
+The relationship of the rectum with the anal canal is of paramount importance, since the work of the sphincter apparatus, which controls the evacuation of feces, is ensured by nerves located in the danger zone, which can be damaged during surgical interventions in the depths of the pelvis.
+The rectum is located deep in the pelvis, is in close contact with many vital organs and therefore operations on it are extremely difficult.
+Particularly great difficulties arise when it is necessary to restore intestinal continuity, since the operation takes place in a limited space.

-The rectum extends from the sigmoid colon to the anus and has a length of 12-16 cm.
+The rectum extends from the sigmoid colon to the anus and has a length of 12–16 cm.
 There are two main sections of the rectum: pelvic and perineal.
 The first lies above the pelvic diaphragm, the second below.
-In the pelvic region, an ampoule is isolated and a small area above it - the supra-ampullary part.
-The perineum of the rectum is also called the anal canal.
+In the pelvic region there is an ampulla and a small area above it - the supramullary part.
+The perineal section of the rectum is also called the anal canal.

-The supra-ampullary part of the intestine is covered by the peritoneum from all sides.
-Further, the intestine begins to lose the peritoneal cover, first from behind, being covered by the peritoneum only in front and from the sides, and even lower, at the level of the 4th sacral vertebra (and partly the 5th), the peritoneum covers only the anterior surface of the intestine and passes to the posterior surface in men Bladder.
+The supramullary part of the intestine is covered by peritoneum on all sides.
+Next, the intestine begins to lose peritoneal cover, first from the back, being covered with peritoneum only in front and from the sides, and even lower, at the level of the 4th sacral vertebra (and partly the 5th), the peritoneum covers only the anterior surface of the intestine and passes to the posterior surface in men Bladder.
 The lower part of the rectal ampulla lies under the peritoneum.

-The rectal mucosa has longitudinal folds, which are often called morgan columns.
-Between them are the anal (Morgan) sinuses, bounded from below by the semilunar anal flaps.
-The transverse folds of the mucous membrane, which do not disappear when the rectum is filled, are located in different parts of it.
-One of them corresponds to position n. sphincter tertius and is located on the border between the ampullary and nadampular parts of the intestine.
-The intestinal mucosa forms folds: closer to the anus - longitudinal, and above - transverse.
-In the ampullar part there is one fold on the right wall, two on the left.
-On the border of the ampullar and anal parts of the rectum, according to the position of the internal sphincter, there is a well-pronounced fold, especially on the posterior wall of the intestine, - valvula Houstoni.
-When the intestine is full, these folds can expand and increase its volume.
+The mucous membrane of the rectum has longitudinal folds, which are often called Morganian columns.
+Between them are the anal (Morgani) sinuses, bounded below by the semilunar anal valves.
+Transverse folds of the mucosa, which do not disappear when the rectum is filled, are located in its different parts.
+One of them corresponds to position n. sphincter tertius and is located on the border between the ampullary and supramullary parts of the intestine.
+The intestinal mucosa forms folds: closer to the anus - longitudinal, and higher - transverse.
+In the ampullary part there is one fold on the right wall, two on the left.
+At the border of the ampullary and anal parts of the rectum, corresponding to the position of the internal sphincter, there is a well-defined fold, especially on the posterior wall of the intestine - valvula Houstoni.
+When the intestine fills, these folds can straighten and increase its volume.

-At a distance of 3-4 cm from the anus, the annular muscle fibers, thickening, form an internal sphincter, and at a distance of about 10 cm from the anus there is another thickening of the annular muscle fibers, known as the Hepner muscle (m.sphincter tertius).
-The external press of the rectum is located in the circumference of the anus and consists of striated muscle fibers (Fig. 193).
+At a distance of 3–4 cm from the anus, annular muscle fibers, thickening, form the internal sphincter, and at a distance of approximately 10 cm from the anus there is another thickening of the circular muscle fibers, known as the Hepner muscle (m.sphincter tertius).
+The external sphincter of the rectum is located in the circumference of the anus and consists of striated muscle fibers (Fig. 193).

-The blood supply to the rectum is carried out by 5 arteries: one unpaired - a. rectales superior (terminal branch of the inferior mesenteric artery) and two paired - a. rectales media (branch a. iliaca interna) and a. rectalis inferior (branch a.pudenda interna) (Fig. 194).
+The blood supply to the rectum is carried out by 5 arteries: one unpaired – a. rectales superior (terminal branch of the inferior mesenteric artery) and two paired ones – a. rectales media (branch of a. iliaca interna) and a. rectalis inferior (branch of a. pudenda interna) (Fig. 194).

 The veins of the rectum (Fig. 195) belong to the systems of the inferior vena cava and portal veins and form a plexus, which is located in different layers of the intestinal wall.
-Distinguish between external and internal hemorrhoidal plexus.
-The external plexus is located under the skin of the anus, in the circumference and on the surface of the external press of the rectum.
+There are external and internal hemorrhoidal plexuses.
+The external plexus is located under the skin of the anus, in the circumference and on the surface of the external sphincter of the rectum.
 The submucosal plexus, the most developed, is located in the submucosa; it can be divided into three sections: upper, middle, lower.
-In the final section of the rectum, the veins of the submucosal plexus have a special - cavernous structure.
-The subfascial plexus lies between the longitudinal muscle layer and the fascia of the rectum.
-In the area of the rectum between the longitudinal folds and the anus - zona hemmoroidalis (venous ring) - the submucosal plexus consists of tangles of veins that penetrate between the bundles of circular.
-The outflow of venous blood from the rectum is carried out through the rectal veins, of which the upper one is the beginning of the inferior mesenteric and belongs to the portal vein system, and the middle and lower ones belong to the inferior cavity system: the middle ones flow into the internal iliac veins, and the lower ones - into the internal pudendal veins (Fig. .
-195).
+In the final section of the rectum, the veins of the submucosal plexus have a special cavernous structure.
+The subfascial plexus lies between the longitudinal muscle layer and the rectal fascia.
+In the area of the rectum between the longitudinal folds and the anus - zona hemmoroidalis (venous ring) - the submucosal plexus consists of tangles of veins penetrating between the circular bundles.
+The outflow of venous blood from the rectum is carried out through the rectal veins, of which the upper one is the beginning of the inferior mesenteric vein and belongs to the portal vein system, and the middle and lower ones belong to the inferior vena cava system: the middle ones flow into the internal iliac veins, and the lower ones into the internal pudendal veins (Fig. 195).

 Rice.
-193. Rectum anatomy.
-1 - middle transverse fold (valvula Houstoni); 2 - upper transverse fold (valvula Houstoni); 3 - muscle lifting the anus (m.
-Levator ani); 4 - lower transverse fold (valvula Houstoni); 5 - anal (anal) columns (Morgani); 6 - jagged line; 7 - internal hemorrhoidal plexus; 8 - anal gland; 9 - internal anal sphincter; 10 - external hemorrhoidal plexus; 11 - anal crypts; 12 - external anal sphincter
+193. Anatomy of the rectum.
+1 – middle transverse fold (valvula Houstoni); 2 – upper transverse fold (valvula Houstoni); 3 – muscle that lifts the anus (m. levator ani); 4 – lower transverse fold (valvula Houstoni); 5 – anal (anal) columns (Morgani); 6 – jagged line; 7 – internal hemorrhoidal plexus; 8 – anal gland; 9 – internal anal sphincter; 10 – external hemorrhoidal plexus; 11 – anal crypts; 12 – external anal sphincter

 Rice.
 194. Blood supply to the rectum.
-1 - inferior mesenteric artery; 2 - sigmoid arteries; 3 - mesentery of the sigmoid colon; 4 - superior rectal artery; 5 - superior rectal artery (branching); 6 - internal genital artery; 7 - lower rectal artery; 8 - internal iliac artery; 9 - obturator artery; 10 - median sacral artery; 11 - superior cystic artery; 12 - lower cystic artery; 13 - middle rectal artery; 14 - superior rectal artery
+1 – inferior mesenteric artery; 2 – sigmoid arteries; 3 – mesentery of the sigmoid colon; 4 – superior rectal artery; 5 – superior rectal artery (branching); 6 – internal pudendal artery; 7 – inferior rectal artery; 8 – internal iliac artery; 9 – obturator artery; 10 – median sacral artery; 11 – superior cystic artery; 12 – inferior cystic artery; 13 – middle rectal artery; 14 – superior rectal artery

 Rice.
-195. Rectal veins.
-1 - inferior vena cava; 2 - common iliac veins; 3 - median sacral vein; 4 - inferior mesenteric vein; 5 - sigmoid veins; 6 - superior rectal vein; 7 - external iliac vein; 8 - internal iliac vein; 9 - obturator vein; 10 - gallbladder (upper) and uterine veins; 11 - middle rectal vein; 12 - internal genital vein; 13 - portocaval anastomoses; 14 - lower gallbladder veins; 15 - internal genital vein; 16 - lower rectal vein; 17 - venous plexus of the rectum; 18 - external hemorrhoidal plexus; 19 - internal hemorrhoidal plexus
+195. Veins of the rectum.
+1 – inferior vena cava; 2 – common iliac veins; 3 – median sacral vein; 4 – inferior mesenteric vein; 5 – sigmoid veins; 6 – superior rectal vein; 7 – external iliac vein; 8 – internal iliac vein; 9 – obturator vein; 10 – cystic (upper) and uterine veins; 11 – middle rectal vein; 12 – internal pudendal vein; 13 – portocaval anastomoses; 14 – inferior cystic veins; 15 – internal pudendal vein; 16 – inferior rectal vein; 17 – venous plexus of the rectum; 18 – external hemorrhoidal plexus; 19 – internal hemorrhoidal plexus

 The innervation of the rectum is carried out by sympathetic, parasympathetic and sensory fibers.
-Lymphatic vessels accompany arterial.
-Lymphatic drainage is carried out from the upper and middle sections of the rectum to the lower mesenteric nodes, and from the lower section to the lower mesenteric and / or iliac and periaortic nodes.
+Lymphatic vessels accompany arterial vessels.
+Lymphatic drainage carried out from the upper and middle sections of the rectum to the lower mesenteric nodes, and from the lower section to the lower mesenteric and/or iliac and periaortic nodes.
 Below the dentate line, lymphatic drainage occurs into the iliac nodes.

-To successfully perform pelvic surgery, knowledge of the detailed anatomy of the mesorectum and its contents in adults is essential.
+For successful surgical interventions in the pelvis, knowledge of the detailed anatomy of the mesorectum and its contents in adults plays a critical role.

-The mesorectum originates from the dorsal mesentery, the common visceral mesentery that surrounds the rectum, and is covered by a layer of visceral fascia that provides a relatively bloodless layer, the so-called "holy plane" mentioned by Heald.
-The goal of the surgical intervention is to gain access while remaining in this fascial layer.
-Behind this layer passes between the visceral fascia surrounding the mesorectum and the parietal presacral fascia (Fig. 196).
-The last layer is commonly referred to as Valdeyer's fascia.
-Below, at the S4 level, these fascial layers (mesorectal and Waldeyer) are combined to form the rectosacral ligament, which must be divided when the rectum is mobilized.
+The mesorectum is derived from the dorsal mesentery, a general visceral mesentery surrounding the rectum, and is covered by a layer of visceral fascia, providing a relatively bloodless layer, the so-called “holy plane” mentioned by Heald.
+The goal of surgery is to gain access while remaining within this fascial layer.
+Posteriorly, this layer passes between the visceral fascia surrounding the mesorectum and the parietal presacral fascia (Fig. 196).
+The last layer is usually referred to as Waldeyer's fascia.
+Inferiorly, at the S4 level, these fascial layers (mesorectal and Waldeyer) unite into the rectosacral ligament, which must be divided when mobilizing the rectum.

 Rice.
-196. Mesorektum.
-1 - mesorectum; 2 - lymph nodes; 3 - visceral fascia; 4 - rectal lumen.
-T - tumor growing into the mesorectum
+196. Mesorectum.
+1 – mesorectum; 2 – The lymph nodes; 3 – visceral fascia; 4 – lumen of the rectum.
+T – tumor growing into the mesorectum

 What is Hemorrhoids

-Hemorrhoids - a pathological increase in the cavernous vascular plexus with the formation of hemorrhoids, their prolapse from the anal canal with periodic bleeding and frequent inflammation.
-According to various authors, this disease affects up to 10-15% of the adult population.
-The proportion of hemorrhoids in the structure of coloproctological diseases is 35–40%.
-From 10 to 60% of patients with this disease seek medical help.
-Many patients self-medicate for a long time and seek help only with the development of various complications that they cannot cope with on their own.
+Hemorrhoids are a pathological enlargement of the cavernous vascular plexuses with the formation of hemorrhoids, their prolapse from the anal canal with periodic bleeding and frequent inflammation.
+According to various authors, this disease affects up to 10–15% of the adult population.
+The share of hemorrhoids in the structure of coloproctological diseases is 35–40%.
+Behind medical assistance From 10 to 60% of patients with this disease are treated.
+Many patients self-medicate for a long time and seek help only when various complications develop that they cannot cope with on their own.

-Translated from Greek, the word "hemorrhoids" means bleeding, and it is the main symptom of this disease.
+Translated from Greek, the word “hemorrhoids” means bleeding, and it is the main symptom of this disease.
 Hemorrhoids are one of the most ancient human diseases.
-As early as 2 thousand years BC, in Egypt, hemorrhoids were known and isolated as a separate disease.
+Even 2 thousand years BC, in Egypt, hemorrhoids were known and isolated as a separate disease.
 Doctors of that time even tried to operate on patients with hemorrhoids, removing hemorrhoids that fell out of the anus.
-The symptoms of this disease are mentioned in the works of Hippocrates, who wrote that hemorrhoids are associated with frequent constipation, so that people who consume a lot of strong drinks and spicy foods are more susceptible to this disease.
+The symptoms of this disease are mentioned in the works of Hippocrates, who wrote that hemorrhoids are associated with frequent constipation, with the fact that people who drink a lot of strong drinks and spicy foods are more susceptible to this disease.

-In the 30s of the XX century, for the treatment of hemorrhoids, Milligan and Morgan proposed an operation - hemorrhoidectomy.
-Its various modifications are still in use.
+In the 30s of the 20th century, Milligan and Morgan proposed an operation - hemorrhoidectomy - to treat hemorrhoids.
+Various modifications of it are still used today.

 Etiology and pathogenesis

-Hemorrhoids are nothing more than an increase in the size of the cavernous submucosal plexuses of the rectum.
-These plexuses represent arteriovenous anastomoses and are located in typical places - at 3, 7 and 11 o'clock (in the patient's supine position), respectively, to the three terminal branches of the division of the superior rectal artery (Fig. 197).
+Hemorrhoids are nothing more than an increase in the size of the cavernous submucosal plexus of the rectum.
+These plexuses are arteriovenous anastomoses and are located in typical places - at 3, 7 and 11 o'clock (with the patient in the supine position), respectively, the three terminal branches of the division of the superior rectal artery (Fig. 197).

-The cavernous plexus is not a pathology, but normal cavernous vascular formations that form during normal embryogenesis and are present in people of any age, including embryos and children.
-In children, the cavernous formations of the rectum are poorly developed, their sizes are small, the cavernous cavities (sinuses) are indistinct.
-With age, the size of the sinuses and individual cavernous plexuses increase and this is the anatomical substrate of the future main internal hemorrhoids.
-The hemorrhoidal plexus is an important anatomical structure that plays a decisive role in the so-called "thin" anal stool retention.
-Due to their elastic consistency, there is a delay in the venous outflow of blood under tension m. sphinkter ani internus.
-All this makes it possible to retain solid components of feces, air and liquid in the ampulla of the rectum.
-Relaxation of the sphincter during bowel movements leads to the outflow of blood from the hemorrhoidal plexus and emptying of the rectal ampulla.
-It should be noted that this physiological mechanism is carried out during the formation of normal feces.
-Too hard stool masses inhibit the urge to defecate, while the hemorrhoidal plexus is filled with blood much longer.
+Cavernous plexuses are not a pathology, but normal cavernous vascular formations that form during normal embryogenesis and are present in people of any age, including embryos and children.
+In children, the cavernous formations of the rectum are poorly developed, their sizes are small, and the cavernous cavities (sinuses) are unclear.
+With age, the size of the sinuses and individual cavernous plexuses increases and this is the anatomical substrate of the future main internal hemorrhoids.
+The hemorrhoidal plexuses are an important anatomical formation that plays a decisive role in the so-called “thin” anal holding of stool.
+Due to their elastic consistency, there is a delay in the venous outflow of blood when the m is tense. sphincter ani internus.
+All this makes it possible to retain solid components of feces, air and liquid in the rectal ampulla.
+Relaxation of the sphincter during defecation leads to the outflow of blood from the hemorrhoidal plexuses and emptying of the rectal ampulla.
+It should be noted that such a physiological mechanism occurs during the formation of normal feces.
+Too hard stool inhibits the urge to defecate, while the hemorrhoidal plexuses become overfilled with blood for much longer.
 Subsequently, their pathological expansion and further transformation into hemorrhoids occurs.
-On the other hand, liquid stool also stimulates too frequent emptying of the rectum, which usually occurs against the background of an incompletely relaxed sphincter and still crowded hemorrhoidal plexuses.
-Their constant trauma arises, which ultimately leads to secondary changes, that is, to the formation of hemorrhoids.
-Of great importance in the development of hemorrhoids is the disturbed relationship between the inflow and outflow of blood from the corpora cavernosa.
-Factors such as pregnancy and childbirth, obesity, excessive alcohol and coffee abuse, chronic diarrhea, sedentary, sedentary lifestyle, straining during bowel movements, smoking, heavy lifting, prolonged coughing lead to increased intra-abdominal pressure and blood stagnation in the small pelvis.
+On the other hand, and loose stool too stimulating frequent bowel movements rectum, which occurs, as a rule, against the background of a not completely relaxed sphincter and still crowded hemorrhoidal plexuses.
+Their constant traumatization occurs, which ultimately leads to secondary changes, i.e., to the formation of hemorrhoids.
+Of great importance in the development of hemorrhoids is the disturbed relationship between the inflow and outflow of blood from the cavernous bodies.
+Factors such as pregnancy and childbirth, obesity, excessive alcohol and coffee consumption, chronic diarrhea, sedentary, sedentary lifestyle life, straining during bowel movements, smoking, heavy lifting, and prolonged coughing lead to increased intra-abdominal pressure and stagnation of blood in the pelvis.
 Hemorrhoids increase in size.
-The development of dystrophic processes in the common longitudinal muscle of the submucous layer of the rectum and Parks ligament, which hold the cavernous bodies in the anal canal, leads to a gradual but irreversible displacement of hemorrhoids in the distal direction and their subsequent loss from the anal canal.
+Development of dystrophic processes in general longitudinal muscle the submucosal layer of the rectum and the Parkes ligament, which hold the cavernous bodies in the anal canal, leads to a gradual but irreversible displacement of the hemorrhoids in the distal direction and their subsequent loss from the anal canal.

 Classification